Barrick Gold Corp (ABX) Com Stk (CDI)

-We think the dividend looks at least sustainable, not least because Randgold had run with a net cash position, so bringing it on board in an all-share deal has improved leverage.
-However, the prospective yield is a lowly 1.0% and as with any dividend there are no guarantees.
+We think the dividend looks at least sustainable.
+Randgold joined the group in a net cash position, so bringing it on board in an all-share deal improved the balance sheet significantly.
+However, the prospective yield is a lowly 0.83% and as with any dividend there are no guarantees.

-With global uncertainties helping the gold price rise, miners have risen such that the shares trade on 2.5 times book value.
-That's comfortably above the longer-term average.
+With global uncertainties boosting the gold price, Barrick's popularity has risen such that the shares trade on 1.66 times book value, below a longer term average of 1.82.
 So while we think the group is on the right track, if conditions change and the gold price moves, there's scope for a de-rating.